 Research and development tax incentive

-The Government has committed to raising New Zealand’s research and development (R&D) expenditure to 2% of GDP over 10 years to create a more productive, sustainable and inclusive economy that will make a material difference to the lives of New Zealanders.
+The Government is ambitious about raising New Zealand’s research and development (R&D) expenditure to 2% of GDP over 10 years to create a more productive, sustainable and inclusive economy that will make a material difference to the lives of New Zealanders.

 To reach this target more businesses will need to increase their expenditure on R&D. This will be supported through an R&D tax incentive, available from the 2019/2020 tax year for businesses conducting eligible R&D.

 We listened to you and produced a user-friendly, fit-for-purpose scheme that will support a wide range of businesses to undertake more R&D.

 The main features of the R&D tax incentive include:

 - a credit rate of 15%

 - a $120 million cap on eligible expenditure

 - a minimum R&D expenditure threshold of $50,000 per year (Expenditure incurred with an approved research provider is not subject to the minimum threshold.)

 - a limited form of refunds for the first year of the scheme that will mirror the R&D tax-loss cash-out scheme run by Inland Revenue.
 A more comprehensive policy will be in place for the second year of the scheme

 - a definition of R&D that ensures the credit can be accessed more easily across all sectors, including the technology sector